 ‘Once again I would like to thank you very much for your help with the Discretionary Housing Payment form… By the way, the shower room is excellent!
 I haven’t felt this clean in months, and it’s all down to you.
 It has been very difficult lately as my wrists and shoulders have started to go the same way as my knees… You are a treasure, many thanks for all your help.’

-Would you like to help support the work of the welfare service?
+Can you help support the work of the welfare service?